Continual Learning as Computationally Constrained Reinforcement Learning: Abstract

-A binding computational constraint bears implications on factors to consider when designing a continual learning agent.
-First, we explain how computation limits the agent's information capacity.
-A consequence is that, unlike more traditional framings of machine learning in which regret vanishes as an agent learns, the regret experienced in continual learning typically persists.
-Related to this is that a stationary environment can appear nonstationary to a capacity-bounded agent, and therefore, the computational constraint induces the need for perpetual adaptation.
-Second, the limited information capacity gives rise to the familiar stability-plasticity dilemma, which we formalize in information-theoretic terms.
-Finally, to illustrate implications of our continual learning objective on performant agent behaviors such as forgetting, relearning, and exploration, we present a range of empirical case studies.
+Computational constraints give rise to informational constraints in the sense that they limit the amount of information used to make decisions.
+A consequence is that, unlike \henrik{in more common } framings of machine learning in which per-timestep regret vanishes as an agent accumulates information, the regret experienced in continual learning typically persists. \henrik{Related to this is that even in stationary environments, informational constraints can incentivize perpetual adaptation. } Informational constraints also give rise to the familiar stability-plasticity dilemma, which we formalize in information-theoretic terms.